allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 Pub/Sub is made available as a managed service (which means that a lot of DevOps work is handled for you) while Kafka as an open source software.
 Pub/Sub initially behaved much like a message queue (e.g. Rabbit MQ) whereas Kafka would be better compared to a streaming log, making it really simple to "replay" messages.

-In Kafka, it is up to the consumer to keep track of the offset of the last message it received, and to provide that information in subsequent requests.
+Kafka supports the concept of consumer groups.
+Consumer groups allow multiple consumers to work together to consume messages from one or more topics.
+Kafka automatically manages the offset for each consumer in a consumer group.
+Each consumer in the group is responsible for a subset of the partitions, and Kafka ensures that messages in a partition are consumed by only one consumer within the group (ordered consumption within a partition).
 Pubsub works by the subscribers acknowledging the messages, the server control the lifecycle of the messages and by default deletes acknowledged ones.
 Pub/Sub also supports message delivery to push endpoints.

-In Kafka messages are by default ordered.
+In Kafka messages are by default ordered within a partition.
 You can support this requirement in Pub/Sub using ordering keys.
 Currently, in Pub/Sub, ordering is guaranteed across messages published in a given region.

 Both Kafka and Pubsub have options to configure the maximum message retention time.